kubeflow/website/content/en/docs/components/katib/overview.md

 This guide introduces the concepts of hyperparameter tuning, neural architecture search, and the Katib system as a component of Kubeflow.

-Katib is a Kubernetes-native project for automated machine learning (AutoML) — it's a system for hyperparameter tuning and neural architecture search (NAS).
+Katib is a Kubernetes-native project for automated machine learning (AutoML).
-Katib supports a number of machine learning frameworks, including TensorFlow, MXNet, PyTorch, XGBoost, and others.
+Katib supports hyperparameter tuning, early stopping and neural architecture search (NAS).
 Learn more about AutoML at [fast.ai](https://www.fast.ai/2018/07/16/auto-ml2/), [Google Cloud](https://cloud.google.com/automl), [Microsoft Azure](https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml#automl-in-azure-machine-learning) or
 [Amazon SageMaker](https://aws.amazon.com/blogs/aws/amazon-sagemaker-autopilot-fully-managed-automatic-machine-learning/).

+Katib is the project which is agnostic to machine learning (ML) frameworks.
+It can tune hyperparameters of applications written in any language of the users' choice and natively supports many ML frameworks, such as TensorFlow, MXNet, PyTorch, XGBoost, and others.

 Katib supports a lot of various AutoML algorithms, such as [Bayesian optimization](https://arxiv.org/pdf/1012.2599.pdf),